ricardbejarano/lighttpd/README.md

 ### Verifying the presence of exploit mitigations

-To check whether a binary in a Docker image has those mitigations enabled, use [tests/checksec.sh](https://github.com/ricardbejarano/lighttpd/blob/master/tests/checksec.sh).
+To check whether a binary in a container image has those mitigations enabled, use [tests/checksec.sh](https://github.com/ricardbejarano/lighttpd/blob/master/tests/checksec.sh).

 #### Usage